 Instead of saying we have different kinds of love, such as, one kind for friends, another for family, and another then lovers.
 I ask, what if we have only one love that takes different forms, like the way water conforms itself to the present situation?
-If love like water resonates with you, rather … Read More
+If love like water resonates with you, rather than … Read More

 Author Todd Vickers writes at Elephant Journal and looks critically at slut shaming.

 The good things around sex often become mixed with a variety of useless pains.
 My heart weeps at the double messages spoon fed to all of us, especially women.
-We cannot be reminded too often what culture imposes on our lovers, mothers, sisters, daughters … Read More
+We cannot be reminded too often what culture imposes on our lovers, mothers, sisters, … Read More

 Sex is an event like an eclipse.
 Beliefs about events confuse us because beliefs induce emotions and changes in our behavior.
 During an eclipse our terrified ancestors made loud noises to scare off a demon from eating the sun, that belief was superfluous with the eclipse.
-How many superfluous beliefs burden our sexuality that, like the eclipse, could exist without them. … Read More
+How many superfluous beliefs burden our sexuality that, like the eclipse, could exist without … Read More

 If you are wise and find it unacceptable when truth opposes a craving, you understand “integrity” serves no purpose unless it achieves our desire.
 Doubtless, some “square” will tell us this pragmatic approach supposes we don’t need to adapt to facts of life.
 Well, if we want facts, we can search the internet.
-Just as if there is something altogether “strange, or alien” in the hamburger, … Read More
+Just as if there is something altogether “strange, or alien” in the hamburger, something … Read More

 A man risks the accusation, sometimes correctly, of objectifying women when discussing either sexual joy or desire.
 Male shaming may occur even if the focus is in favor of women’s pleasure or well-being.
 I recall refusing to have sex with a woman in spite of my strong wish.
-I insisted on the use of condoms (we had just … Read More
+I insisted on the use of condoms (we had just met … Read More

 The fact that it took me almost twenty five years to realize I was a female sex tourist is not a defense.